 Study start - bachelor

-When intro ends and teaching begins, your class will have one or more mentors assigned.
-Mentors are students on their 2nd or 3rd year of study.
-They will help you get a good start on your studies and student life.
-During the 1st year of study you will meet with your mentor in group dialogues, where you and your fellow students will talk about both social and academic experiences and challenges in relation to being a new student at CBS.
+During the first year of study you will meet with your mentor, where you and your fellow students will talk about both social and academic experiences and challenges in relation to being a new student at CBS.

 You can meet some of CBS' mentors at studentlife.cbs.dk